rtgodwin/rtgodwin.github.io/dnd/session5.md

 - You have Trollskull Manor, you may now do with it as you wish.
 - You fenced goods.
+- A tenday will pass before you set off for the hydrathistle.
 - Tiddles can try to find a poison kit / buy poison.
 - Shopping.
+- Run the tavern.

 # Travelling